scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 }
 ```

 Our first strategy is to consider the cases independently.
 Let's start with the `Empty` case.
-There is no recursive call here, so reasoning using structural recursion doesn't come into play.
+There is no recursive call here, so reasoning about recursion doesn't come into play.
 Let's instead use the types.
 There is no input here other than the `Empty` case we have already matched, so we cannot use the input types to further restrict the code.
-However can use the output types.
+Let's instead consider the output type.
 We're trying to create a `MyList[B]`.
 There are only two ways to create a `MyList[B]`: an `Empty` or a `Pair`.
 To create a `Pair` we need a `head` of type `B`, which we don't have.
 So we can only use `Empty`. *This is the only possible code we can write*.
 The types are sufficiently restrictive that we cannot write incorrect code for this case.

 ```scala
 enum MyList[A] {